Starcounter/Docs/tutorial/first-interactive-ui/README.md

 # First Interactive UI

+The initial UI will allow us to change the name of a person and save those changes to the database.
+This requires a couple of things:
+1. The database should be able to commit changes to the database at any time
+2. The view-model needs to be writable from the view
+3. The view has to allow input and bind the input to the view-model

 ## Writable View-Model

 In order to make our UI interactive, we first have to make the data in the view-model editable.
 In JSON we do this by adding a `$` at the end of our property.
 That allows us to edit these JSON values from the view.
 In addition to adding `$` to our already existing properties, we will add the property `SaveTrigger$` which will act as a trigger between the view and the code-behind.